Tranquillo1811/ob-oh-Pokemon-Trainer/README.md

 open [http://localhost:3000/](http://localhost:3000/) in your browser of choice

-The React component structure is shown in [LostInTranslation_ComponentTree.pdf](./LostInTranslation_ComponentTree.pdf)
+The Angular component tree is shown in [PokemonTrainer_ComponentTree.pdf](./PokemonTrainer_ComponentTree.pdf)

 # Maintainers
 <https://github.com/Tranquillo1811>